-- (f) the projected number of consignments to be exported over a specified period to the country or countries referred to in paragraph (c); - (g) a signed declaration by the exporter that the goods are of South African origin in terms of the rules of origin applicable to the goods; and - (h) how the goods meet the requirements for goods of South African origin with reference to the applicable rules of origin, which may be explained in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules. - (4) An exporter must - - (a) account for all blank certificates received in terms of this rule;46 - (b) in the event of any blank certificate being lost or destroyed, furnish the customs authority with an affidavit explaining the circumstances in which the document got lost or destroyed; and - (c) return to the customs authority any cancelled or spoiled blank certificates.

-(5) Blank certificates issued in terms of this rule may be used only by or on behalf of the exporter to whom they have been issued.
+- (d) the number of blank certificates required; - (e) the class or kind of goods, and tariff headings, for which those certificates will be used: - (f) the projected number of consignments to be exported over a specified period to the country or countries referred to in paragraph (c); - (g) a signed declaration by the exporter that the goods are of South African origin in terms of the rules of origin applicable to the goods; and - (h) how the goods meet the requirements for goods of South African origin with reference to the applicable rules of origin, which may be explained in a separate supporting document submitted together with the application, subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules. - (4) An exporter must - (a) account for all blank certificates received in terms of this rule; 56 - (b) in the event of any blank certificate being lost or destroyed, furnish the customs authority with an affidavit explaining the circumstances in which the document got lost or destroyed; and - (c) return to the customs authority any cancelled or spoiled blank certificates. - (5) Blank certificates issued in terms of this rule may be used only by or on behalf of the exporter to whom they have been issued.